 You may also want to play a course that you don’t have access to.
 Maybe you can’t get to Hawaii to play at Pebble Beach.
 You might not have access to Torrey Pines.
 However, with a golf simulator you can play these courses right from your living room or garage.

 Simulators designed for fun can be relatively inexpensive.
-You don’t need to worry about expensive sensors to provide data feedback.
-If you just want to play golf in an enormous video game experience you can get the Phigolf simulator or the Rapsodo R-Motion simulator for less than $300.
+You don’t need to worry about expensive sensors to provide accurate data and feedback.

 If you want to have fun while also improving your game, you will need to upgrade to a more advanced system.
-While Phigolf and Rapsodo have swing analyzing data, you will require other sensors to actually improve your game.
+While the Optishot provides some data, you will require other sensors to actually improve your game.

 Among the very best of the golf simulators is the TruGolf Vista experience.
 These simulator studios come with a dedicated computer, screen, hardware, software and everything you need to simulate a round of golf except the shoes.
 Click here to read our dedicated TruGolf simulator review.